MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *3_point_asymmetric_data.csv*

-This dataset is the same as the previous 4 point dataset, except that the first point is removed.
+This dataset is the same as the previous dataset, except that the first point is removed.
 It is intuitive that 2 data points cannot yield an extremum since that would only be a straight line.
 Thus 3 points represents the minumum number of data points that could yield any min or max when plotted out.
 So this is a stress test since it's the bare minimum input required to solve for an extrema.
+This tests the robustness of the algorithm and implemention in determining an extrema based on such a minimal dataset.

 ![](3_point_asymmetric_data.png)